 \section{Mapping electronic energies to an effective spin Hamiltonian}

-In the previous section we touched on the central aspect of this review; to extract from calculations of the electronic structure, parameters that describe accurately magnetic excitations.
+In the previous section we touched on the central aspect of this review; to extract from calculations of the electronic structure, parameters that accurately describe magnetic excitations.
 In this section we outline the basic principles of a method to do this, as was originally proposed in Ref.~\onlinecite{liechtenstein1984exchange}.
-A more detailed description of this method will be presented in Section~\ref{detailsLKAG}.
+A more detailed description of this method, with its extension for non-collinear spin systems when spin-orbit coupling (SOC) is also considered, will be presented in Section~\ref{detailsLKAG}.
 We emphasize that unless stated explicitly, we are only concerned with parameters that describe the coupling between spin moments.
-We start by a section that contains the essential aspect of Refs.~\onlinecite{liechtenstein1984exchange, liechtenstein1987local}, that involves how to connect changes of the energy of a spin Hamiltonian (such as the one in Eq.~\eqref{eqn1}) with changes of the grand canonical potential, that contains energies of the electronic sub-system.
+We start by a section that contains the essential aspect of Refs.~\onlinecite{liechtenstein1984exchange, liechtenstein1987local}, that involves how to connect changes of the energy of a spin Hamiltonian (such as the one in Eq.~\eqref{eqn1}) with changes of the grand canonical potential that contains energies of the electronic sub-system.